Si2 hosts several student groups.

 Faculty Advisor: Dr. Bill Mahoney

 Join NULLify and hone your hacking skills!
 NULLify is UNO’s student-led computer security group.
-They meet every Monday at 7 pm in either STEAL lab 1 or STEAL LAB 2 located in the Peter Kiewit Institute, room 361 or 350.
+They meet every Friday at 6:30 pm in STEAL LAB 2 located in the Peter Kiewit Institute, room 361.

 The purpose of this organization is to provide a place for members of the community to come together and discuss information security topics, learn skills that employers require of information security professionals, as well as to prepare for Capture the Flag (CTF) information security competitions.